trim21/transmission-rpc/doc/index.rst

 A note about debugging information
 ----------------------------------

-If you ever need to see what's going on inside transmissionrpc, you can change the logging level of transmissionrpc.
+If you ever need to see what's going on inside transmission_rpc, you can change the logging level of transmission_rpc.
 This is done with these easy steps
 ::

 	>>> import logging
-	>>> logging.getLogger('transmissionrpc').setLevel(logging.DEBUG)
+	>>> logging.getLogger('transmission_rpc').setLevel(logging.DEBUG)

 Note that this will produce a whole lot of output!
 Other levels are (listed by severity)